asnewman/ribbit/README.md

 ## What it does

 - Creates isolated git worktree: `../repo-branch-name/`
-- Creates new branch with your specified name
+- Creates new branch with your specified name or uses existing branch
 - Symlinks shared files from main repo
 - Drops you in the worktree ready for your AI agent
+- Allows adding more shared/copied files after worktree creation
+- Preserves branches when cleaning up worktrees

 Each agent gets its own directory and branch, solving the problem of multiple AI agents working in parallel on the same repository.